Koehlerorum/cities/README.md

   independent of each other, but they cannot be run in parallel
 - Does not have automated tests for production environment.
   Execution of the tests wipes all the data saved to the service.
+- Does not have separate unit tests.
+The service implementation is very simple.
+Hence, there was no need for separate unit tests

 ## Usage